-My first solo trip- Valley of flowers, Hemkund Sahib And Badrinath.
+My first solo trip- Valley of flowers, Hemkund Sahib, Badrinath and Auli. .

 Valley Of Flowers